Rustimation/Pylontech-Battery-Monitoring/README.md

 ![All in onbe board ](schematics_allin1.png)

 # Code
-I've added some lines to Ireneusz Code without touching the original logic.
+I've added some lines to Ireneusz' Code without touching the original logic.
 They are commented by text like "added by ...."
 Unfortunately I lack the Git/Github expertise to show the original solution and my additions side by side.